Legal Intake Automation: The Complete Guide for In-House Teams

 Imagine a busy restaurant kitchen.
 Orders are being yelled from three different doors.
 Waiters are scribbling special requests on scraps of paper that get lost under plates.
 Customers keep popping their heads in the window to ask, "Is my dish ready yet?"
 The result is chaos, delays, and a frustrated team.

-For many in-house legal teams, this isn't just an analogy—it’s their daily reality.
+For many in-house legal teams, this may be their daily reality.
 Requests arrive via scattered emails, Slack DMs, and hallway conversations.
 There is no standard process, no central tracking, and constant interruptions.

 This is why Legal Intake Automation is becoming the critical "Point-of-Sale" system for modern legal operations.
 It transforms the “legal kitchen” chaos into a managed, measurable workflow, ensuring nothing slips through the cracks.